 In addition, "the landscape should be naturalistic (e.g., planted with grass, bushes, and trees for shade) and functional, including as key elements: a pool, foliage, habitat furniture (e.g., boulders, trees, logs, etc.), open/panoramic views, and substrate pits with various materials...
 Climbing structures and platforms can be used to provide polar bears with accessible vantage points that enable them to observe distant vistas beyond their habitat, and this can serve to increase the sensory complexity of the habitat itself."

-When would you order fighter jets to be scrambled?Thanks for stopping by, Nate.
+What was the most gruesome trauma you witnessed while on the job?Thanks for stopping by, Nate.
 The reptiles I have worked with (ball pythons, rosy boas, western hognose snakes, African spurred tortoises, red-eared sliders, bearded dragons, blue-tongued skinks, etc.) have mostly been outreach animals, and their training has mostly just been desensitization to human touch.
 However, I have seen other trainers perform impressive alligator and crocodile training, so I know some reptiles are capable of more advanced training.
 I have just never been part of it.
 (Alligators and crocodiles also happen to be my biggest fear, so it's probably for the best! ;))

 Hi DvDee!
 There is definitely some overlap between these careers, and many zookeepers and marine mammal trainers actually have degrees in marine biology.
 (Other popular degrees are zoology, biology, environmental science, psychology and wildlife management.
 Pretty much any science-related degree is a great start!)
 Another exciting thing about these careers is the fact that marine biologists and zookeepers often work together for certain projects.
 For instance, I once worked at a marine mammal facility that had a partnership with a dolphin researcher from a nearby university.
 He often came out and did research on the behaviors and social interactions between our rough-toothed dolphins, and we got to help facilitate his findings.
 Always a high point of our week, as there's nothing like being on the cutting edge of dolphin research!